DennyFil/tabularium/README.md

   NB: bass notes from all bass programs are considered together

+  Some *.mid.txt files removed due to very long path

   Prepared data files (*.mid.txt) were moved from dataset source folder into the GitHub folder in order to version-control
   * ```.\Copy_Prepared_Data.ps1 -sourceDir "E:\datasets" -targetDir "E:\tabularium\datasets_formatted"```